Rocker-Mitchell/aoc-2025/POST_MORTEM.md

 - Having the solution runner use a struct implementing an output handler trait so messages print as the solution runs was great!
 Very flexible for a CLI to format messages as desired.
+- Got an idea later about a separation of concern for parsing and parts.
+  `ParsedPart1` involved specifying a type for parsed input so the part's function could expect it as an argument; nothing restricts that type from being a string of the raw input.
+So, instead of two traits for a part where the difference is a parse function being available (`ParsedPart1` and `Part1`), there can be a trait for parsing input into usable data and a part trait adds a type definition to be expected as the part function's argument.
+  - The parsing trait would likely do a constructor pattern, take in a string ref to return an instance of self.
+  - If no supertraits are leaned on, then the struct implementing the parse trait can be separate from the part traits.
+One trait doing everything would still work, but separating cognitive load of a struct representing data vs implementation would be useful.
+    - Runner generic functions would need to outline multiple generic types for the separate traits, as they couldn't/shouldn't require one type to implement all traits.
+  - Some types for parsed data were just standard library collections, like vectors.
+If the parse trait must return an instance of self, a technique could develop of tuple structs that wrap the collection, like `struct DayNData(Vec<u16>)`.
+  - If the parts don't require parsing and want a string ref passed, runner generic functions can be defined that pass the string ref instead of parsing first.
+  - Trait bounds would be significantly leaned on in generic functions.
+With a trait `Part` that defines `type Input` and `fn part(input: &Self::Input)`:
+    `<P: Part<Input = I>, I: Parse>` requires the part expects the parsed input type, `<P: Part<Input = str>>` requires string input so a raw input string can be passed.
+    - That sparks a possible idea that a single `Part` trait can be done, but implementations would be forced to make separate structs.

 Notes on implementing solutions as AoC started: